DC801/BM-Badge/SD_Card/MAGE/README.md

 > The vector shape should be large enough that the player can't skip over it when running past it on low framerate devices (like the hardware).

-To allow the player access to the doorway, the tile(s) the door is on should not have any collision data.
+To allow the player access to the doorway, the tile(s) the door is on should not have any [collision data](#map-tile-collisions).
 (If you use a door with alpha on top of a wall tile, for instance, the wall collision might keep the player from physically entering the doorway.)

+Use [vector view](#vector-view) to debug misbehaving door triggers.

 ### Doorway Watcher